Optimal Construction of Two-Qubit Gates using the Symmetries of B Gate Equivalence Class: Conclusion

 \section{Conclusion}

 We have discussed optimal generation of two-qubit gates using the families of local equivalence classes represented by the planes that describe the mirror operation.
 On the $c_1 = \pi/2$ and $c_3 = 0$ planes, it is not possible to have a family without the B gate equivalence class that can optimally generate all two-qubit gates.
 We have conjectured that the entire $c_1 \pm c_3 = \pi/2$ and $c_2 = \pi/4$ planar regions of the Weyl chamber, excluding the B gate equivalence class, can be divided into families of local equivalence classes capable of optimally generating all two-qubit gates.
 It may be possible to form such families using the local equivalence classes from the other regions of the Weyl chamber; however, it should include the local equivalence classes that are invariant under inverse and the combined mirror and inverse operations, in order to generate all two-qubit gates in two applications.
 We have pointed out that the gates belonging to the B$^\alpha$ family and the families with Cartan coordinates $\{ (c_1, (\pi/2)-c_1, (\pi/2)-c_1), (c_1, c_1, (\pi/2) - c_1)~\text{with}~c_1 \in [\pi/4, \pi/2]\}$, and $\{(c_1, \pi/4, \pi/4), (\pi/4, \pi/4, (\pi/2)-c_1)~\text{with}~c_1 \in [\pi/4, \pi/2]\}$ are relatively easy to implement on superconducting quantum computers.
-Hence, they are more promising families of gates that can optimally generate all two-qubit gates and form a continuous basis gate set for performing quantum computation on superconducting quantum computers.
+We have provided upper bounds on the number of two-qubit gates required to generate an arbitrary $n$-qubit gate for two families of fsim gates that are conjectured to generate all two-qubit gates in two applications.
+We have also pointed out a possible existence of a positive relationship between the area of the convex hull of the squared eigenvalues of the nonlocal part of a two-qubit gate and the fractional volume of the Weyl chamber covered in two applications of the gate.